Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Homotopical invariance

 \section{Homotopical invariance}

-In the previous section, we have used a filtration layer of the Barratt-Eccles operad as a preferred $E_n$-operad, but we mention in the introduction of this article that the result of our theorems holds for any choice of $E_m$-operad $\EOp_m$ and for any choice of morphism $\phi_m: B^c(\DOp_m)\rightarrow\COp$.
-The goal of this section is precisely to prove this wide homotopy invariance property.
+In the previous section, we have used the Barratt-Eccles operad to get a specific model of $E_n$-operad, but we mention in the introduction of this article that the result of our theorems holds for any choice of $E_m$-operad $\EOp_m$ and for any choice of morphism $\phi_m: B^c(\DOp_m)\rightarrow\COp$.
+The goal of this section is to prove this generalized homotopy invariance property.

 Recall that $H_*(\EOp_m)$ is identified with the operad of associative algebras $\AOp$ for $m=1$, with the $m$-Gerstenhaber operad $\GOp_m$ for $m>1$.
 The associative operad is generated as an operad by an associative product operation $\mu\in\AOp(2)$, of degree $0$.
 The $m$-Gerstenhaber operad is generated by an associative and commutative product operation $\mu\in\GOp_m(2)$ of degree $0$ and by a Lie operation $\lambda\in\GOp_m(2)$ of degree $m-1$ satisfying a graded version of the Poisson distribution relation.